Bluesky RSS announcer

 logger.info("Terminating normally.
 Thanks for All the Fish!")

-Posting the announcement is rather easy using client.send_post()
+Posting the announcement is rather easy using client.send_post(),

-AppBskyEmbedExternal.Main
+AppBskyEmbedExternal.Main and AppBskyEmbedExternal.External.

 NOTE: I did run into some complications with reading an outdated documentation somewhere, so I had a few

-issues until I got the code correctly aligned with the current SDK)
+__pydantic_validator__issues until I got the code correctly aligned with the current SDK)

 def bsky_post(client, candidate, dryrun):